Do Go On - 532 - Dashcon Failure

 if our police businessman

-was going to run a panel.
+was going to run a panel

-It could be called Boys in Blue Chip.
+Be called Boys and Blue Chip.

-He's back on board.
+He's back, he's back on board.

 Thank you.

-What about who's blue chip is it anyway?
+What about who's blue chip is it?

 Oh, whose line is a blue chip?